delacruzjardon/mongoDB-workload-generator/README.md

   - You can configure the workload to log its output to a file.
 While the workload will continue to stream its output to the terminal, a log file will also be created for additional analysis, should you choose to enable this option. e.g: `--log /tmp/report.log`

-13. Report per CPU stats
-  - By default the real-time workload report outputs the stats for all CPUs combined however, you can change this behavior by providing `--cpu_ops`.
-This will change the default behavior of the real-time reporting to display the AVG OPS per CPU, instead of AVG OPS for all CPUs combined.

-14. Configure custom queries
+13. Configure custom query templates

   - You can customize the workload by adding or removing queries in the [mongodbLoadQueries.py](mongodbLoadQueries.py) file to suit your specific requirements.
 The file includes a mix of optimized and intentionally inefficient queries to help simulate various workloads.
+The queries created by this file are randomly generated based on the collection definitions.

     During execution, the tool randomly selects between aggregation queries (e.g., `collection.count_documents(query)`) and select queries (e.g., `collection.find(query, projection)`), choosing from both optimized and inefficient options.
 If you prefer to use only optimized queries, you can enable the `--optimize` flag, which excludes inefficient queries from the workload.

-    Note: The query definitions in this file are structured as templates, enabling the tool to dynamically execute queries against any custom collection—regardless of its definition.
+    Note: The query definitions in this file are structured as templates, enabling the tool to dynamically execute queries against any custom collection.
 If you choose to modify this file, ensure that you follow the same structure to maintain compatibility with the workload tool.

+14. Create custom queries

+  - You have the ability to create your own queries, enabling the workload to run exactly the same queries as your application.
+In order to do this you just need to create your own JSON query definition files and add them to the `queries` folder.

+  - The tool comes with 2 query definition files that can be used when the configuration `--custom_queries` is provided.
+If you provide this option alone (without specifying a file name or path), the tool will automatically randomly generate queries based on all query definition files present in the `queries` folder.

+  - The query definition files are in JSON format and 2 examples have been provided, so you can build your own custom queries to match your specific use case (make sure you follow the same syntax as provided in the examples).

+  - You can also store your custom queries in a separate folder, however you will need to pass the path, and this will randomly generate queries based on all the files in that folder: `--custom_queries /tmp/custom_query_folder`

 15. Combine sharded and non-sharded collections in the same workload